Ryan, Trump Meet As More Republicans Defect From Health Care Bill

 Rep. David Joyce, R-Ohio, another centrist Republican, announced he wouldn't support the bill either, saying in a statement that the GOP's replacement plan was no better than Obamacare.

-And House Appropriations Committee Chairman Rodney Frelinghuysen, R-N.J., also broke ranks from GOP leadership on Friday, announcing that he was a no vote.
-His reasoning: the current bill adds too many new costs and barriers, along with taking away benefits requirements.
+And House Appropriations Committee Chairman Rodney Frelinghuysen, R-N.J., also broke ranks with GOP leadership on Friday, announcing that he was a no vote.
+His reasoning: The current bill adds too many new costs and barriers, along with taking away benefits requirements.

 Conservative House Freedom Caucus member Rep. Louie Gohmert, R-Texas, tweeted Friday afternoon that the bill may be pulled altogether.

 White House press secretary Sean Spicer maintained at his daily briefing that a vote was still slated for this afternoon.
-He said Trump had "left everything on the field" to try and woo Republican members, having contacted over 120 members.
+He said Trump had "left everything on the field" to try to woo Republican members, having contacted over 120 members.
 But his tone and tense were notable.

 Spicer wouldn't concede that the bill might fail, but did admit that "at the end of the day, you can't force somebody to do something."